cube-js/cube/docs/Schema/pre-aggregations.md

 `partitionGranularity` can be either `day`, `week` or `month`.
 For example if `partitionGranularity` is set to `month` Cube.js will generate separate `rollup` table for each month.
 This can reduce rollup refreshing time and cost significantly.
-Partitioned rollups currently cannot be used without time dimensions.
+Partitioned rollups currently cannot be used by queries without time dimensions.

 ## Auto Rollup